lucyking/RobotFramework-OCR/README.md

 # RobotFramework-OCR
-port Tessetact-OCR to RobotFramework's UI Automation.
+port Tessetact-OCR to RobotFramework for UI Automation.